minio/docs/source/reference/minio-mc/mc-retention-info.rst

 .. mc-cmd:: --default
+   :optional:

-   *Optional* Returns the default object lock settings for the bucket specified to :mc-cmd:`~mc retention info ALIAS`.
+   Returns the default object lock settings for the bucket specified to :mc-cmd:`~mc retention info ALIAS`.

    If specifying :mc-cmd:`~mc retention info --default`, :mc:`mc retention info` ignores all other flags.

 .. mc-cmd:: --recursive, r
+   :optional:

-   *Optional* Recursively returns the object lock settings for all objects in the specified :mc-cmd:`~mc retention info ALIAS` path.
+   Recursively returns the object lock settings for all objects in the specified :mc-cmd:`~mc retention info ALIAS` path.

    Mutually exclusive with :mc-cmd:`~mc retention info --version-id`.